2021 National congress on food, nutrition, and the dining experience in aged care

 Posted on Thursday, 18ᵗʰ March 2021

-On the 18ᵗʰ of February of 2021, Unilever Food Solutions was invited to attend the first Australian National Congress on Food, Nutrition and the Dining Experience in Aged Care, organised by the Maggie Beer Foundation in partnership with the Australian Government Department of Health and held both online and live at the International Convention Centre in Sydney.
+On the 18ᵗʰ of February of 2021, Unilever Food Solutions was invited to attend the first Australian National Congress on Food, Nutrition and the Dining Experience in aged care, organised by the Maggie Beer Foundation in partnership with the Australian Government Department of Health and held both online and live at the International Convention Centre in Sydney.

-The purpose of the Congress was to bring together a diverse range of stakeholders and experts in all aspects of Aged Care food, to discuss the key findings on how to improve nutrition and dining experience for older Australians with a view to inform future food and nutrition policy and practice in Aged Care.
+The purpose of the Congress was to bring together a diverse range of stakeholders and experts in all aspects of aged care food, to discuss the key findings on how to improve nutrition and dining experience for older Australians with a view to inform future food and nutrition policy and practice in aged care.

-The presentations and panel discussions were curated to highlight all aspects of food in Aged Care, and included experts in texture modification, IDDSI, dietitians, speech pathologists, dental clinicians, chefs, tertiary education sector - bringing together a deep range of knowledge.
+The presentations and panel discussions were curated to highlight all aspects of food in aged care, and included experts in texture modification, IDDSI, dietitians, speech pathologists, dental clinicians, chefs, tertiary education sector - bringing together a deep range of knowledge.

 In her opening address, Maggie Beer succinctly and accurately defined both the problem and the solution by saying:

-“Food is the best lever we have to improve quality of life for residents in Aged Care.”
+“Food is the best lever we have to improve quality of life for residents in aged care.”

 This sentiment was echoed by all present.